-All samples collected for compliance monitoring shall be analyzed using Arizona state approved methods.
-If no state approved method exists, then any appropriate EPA approved method shall be used.
+All samples collected for compliance monitoring shall be analyzed using Arizona state-approved methods.
+If no state-approved method exists, then any appropriate EPA-approved method shall be used.
 Regardless of the method used, the detection limits must be sufficient to determine compliance with the regulatory limits of the parameters specified in this permit.
-Analyses shall be performed by a laboratory licensed by the Arizona Department of Health Services, Office of Laboratory Licensure and Certification.
+If all methods have detection limits higher than the applicable limit, the permittee shall follow the applicable contingency requirements of Section 2.6 and may propose "other actions" including amending the permit to set higher limits.
+Analyses shall be performed by a laboratory licensed by the Arizona Department of Health Services, Office of Laboratory Licensure and Certification unless exempted under A.R.S. § 36-495.02.
 For results to be considered valid, all analytical work shall meet quality control standards specified in the approved methods.
 A list of Arizona state-certified laboratories can be obtained at the address below: